themayursinha/blog/_posts/2026-09-18-i-tested-a-model-that-refuses-to-write-anything.md

 Before scoring any model, the harness checks itself: feed it the ideal answers and it must reproduce every human label.
 It does, at 100 percent across all 34 cases, which shows that the composition rules reproduce every label from the supplied ideal answers.
 A low model score is therefore not explained by those rules alone, though that check says nothing about the labels themselves, the prompt construction, or the parsing.

 I ran three backends against the same 34 cases.
-Real Jev 1.13, and two frontier models behind the same interface so the comparison is not confused by the workflow.
+Two were general chat models behind the same interface, so the comparison is not confused by the workflow.
+Claude Haiku 4.5 is Anthropic's small fast tier.
+GPT-5.6 Luna is the cheapest model here, at $0.20 per million input tokens.
+Neither is a frontier model, and that is deliberate.
+A model that competes on cost has to beat the cheap models first, and if it cannot, the frontier comparison is academic.

 {% include figure.html src="/img/decision-model-tradeoff.svg" label="Fig. 1 · Accuracy against cost" caption="Composed decision accuracy on 34 security cases, with the cost of one full pass over each workflow.
 Jev answered in a fraction of a second for a fraction of a cent, and lost 10.0 and 14.3 points of accuracy to Haiku 4.5, the baseline that beat it on both workflows." alt="Paired bar chart comparing composed decision accuracy and cost per workflow run for Jev 1.13, Claude Haiku 4.5 and GPT-5.6 Luna" %}

 ## The numbers

 Real Jev scored 70.0 percent on incident triage and 64.3 percent on agent trace review.
-The cheap frontier model scored 80.0 percent and 78.6 percent.
-Against the baseline that beat it on both workflows, Jev is 10.0 points behind on incidents and 14.3 points behind on traces.
-Against the weaker of the two comparators it loses by 5 points on one workflow and wins by 7 on the other, which on 34 cases is noise rather than a result.
+Haiku 4.5 scored 80.0 percent and 78.6 percent.
+Against Haiku, Jev is 10.0 points behind on incidents and 14.3 points behind on traces.
+Against Luna, the cheapest model in the comparison, it loses by 5 points on one workflow and wins by 7 on the other, which on 34 cases is noise rather than a result.
+So the accurate statement is narrower than "it loses to the cheap models": it loses clearly to one small model and ties the cheapest one.

 Then the other axis.
 Jev answered in 0.29 and 0.28 seconds on average, against 2.03 and 2.08 seconds for the model it lost to, so it is about 7 times faster as well as 47 times cheaper.
 The full 34-case run cost $0.00208 against $0.09765, and that second number is not a projection from a price page.
 It is measured, and the gateway's own billed figure matched the arithmetic to the cent.